dh00mk3tu/very-cool-os/README.md

 # very-cool-os
 This repo is to test out making an operating system from absolute scratch and it is not a Linux based operating system.
-Practicing Assembly and stuff for Astra OS
+Practicing Assembly and stuff for Astra OS.

+Once we've booted our Kernel, our objective will be to switch to C to print strings on the Screen instead of Assembly; we will then proceed further with C for I/O operations.
+The project is help and inspiration from multiple sources like books, videos, articles and forums.
+So it's hard to list them all but I will try my best to list them while I document this project.

+I'm learning myself and I will make mistakes as well.
+But I will learn from them so every sort of input is great help, really.

+With that said, god speed!

 ## Build Instructions
 #### On Windows